matter-labs/zksync-web-era-docs/docs/api/js/getting-started.md

 Assets will be withdrawn to the target wallet after the validity proof of the zkSync block with this transaction is generated and verified by the mainnet contract.

-We can wait until the validity proof verification is complete:
+It is possible to wait until the validity proof verification is complete:

 ```typescript
 await withdrawL2.waitFinalize();